-If you're looking for non-stop trains from Rome Termini to Fiumicino Airport, you're in the right place.
-On this page you can find the answers to all the questions about the service, including timetables and buying tickets.
+If you're looking for non-stop trains from Roma Termini to Fiumicino Airport, you're in the right place.
+On this page, you can find the answers to all the questions about the Leonardo express service, including timetables and buying tickets.

-New winter 2018/2019 train timetable – The number of daily Leonardo Express trains departing from Rome Termini and stopping at Fiumicino Airport has increased from 110 to 126.
-First trains now leave from Rome Termini at 05:20 and from Fiumicino Airport at 06:08.
-Book your Leonardo Express train tickets with us in just a few simple clicks using our journey planner above.
+Due to Covid-19, the number of daily Leonardo express trains departing from Roma Termini and stopping at Fiumicino Airport has been reduced to 36.
+First trains now leave from Roma Termini at 05:35 and from Fiumicino Airport at 06:23.

-The first train of the day leaves from Roma Termini to Fiumicino Aeroporto at 05:35, with subsequent departures every 15 minutes at peak times or every 30 minutes during off-peak times.
+The first Leonardo express train of the day leaves from Roma Termini at 05:35 and arrives at Fiumicino airport at 06:07.
 The last train leaves from Roma Termini at 22:35 and from Fiumicino airport at 23:23.
 For complete schedules see the timetable below.

 Located in the city centre, Roma Termini is ideally placed to connect to urban transport and to places of interest such as the Colosseum and the Vatican.
 The train leaves and arrives at platforms 23 and 24.

-Below are the complete schedules (correct as of July 2018) of the Leonardo Express train.
-The service is express which means it doesn't make any intermediate stops.
+Below are the complete schedules (correct as of October 2020) of the Leonardo express train.
+The service is express, which means it doesn't make any intermediate stops.

-Here are the complete schedules (correct as of July 2018) of the Leonardo express train.
+Here's the complete timetable (correct as of October 2020) of the Leonardo express train.
 This is an express service, which means it doesn't make any intermediate stops.

 A one-way ticket costs €14, and there is only one class of service.
-There are no discounts if you buy both your outward and return at the same time.
-With Trainline, you can buy Leonardo express train tickets in just a few clicks at no extra.
+There are no discounts if you buy both your outward and return ticket at the same time.
+With Trainline, you can buy Leonardo express train tickets in just a few clicks at no extra cost.

 Price for children

-Children under 4 years of age travel for free and kids between the ages of 4 and 12 years of age can travel without paying, provided there is a fare-paying adult.
+Children under 4 years old travel for free and kids between the ages of 4 and 12 can travel without paying, provided there is a fare-paying adult.
 That means for two children aged between 4 and 12, there must also be two adults travelling for the kids to go free.

-To purchase Leonardo express tickets with Trainline, simply use our search tool and enter:
+To buy Leonardo express tickets with us, simply use our search tool and enter: